Local Access to Huge Random Objects through Partial Sampling: Local-Access Implementations for Random Undirected Graphs

-We keep track of $\LAST[v]$ in a dictionary, where the key-value pair $(v,\LAST[v])$ is stored only when $\LAST[v] \neq 0$: this removes any initialization overhead.
-Each $P_v$ is maintained as an ordered set, which is also only instantiated when it becomes non-empty.
-We maintain $P_v$ simply by adding $u$ to $v$ if a call \func{next-neighbor}$(v)$ returns $u$, and vice versa.
-Clearly, $\ADJ[v][u]=1$ if and only if $u \in P_v$ by construction.

-As discussed in the previous section, we cannot maintain $\ADJ$ explicitly, as updating it requires replacing up to $\Theta(n)$ $\PHI$'s to $\ZERO$'s for a single \func{next-neighbor} query in the worst case.
+We keep track of $\LAST[v]$ in a dictionary, to avoid any initialization overhead.
+Each $P_v$ is maintained as an ordered set, which is also instantiated when it becomes non-empty.
+When \func{Next-Neighbor}$(v)$ returns $u$, we add $v$ to $P_u$ and $u$ to $P_v$.
+We do not attempt to maintain $\ADJ$ explicitly, as updating it requires replacing up to $\Theta(n)$ $\PHI$'s to $\ZERO$'s for a single \func{Next-Neighbor} query in the worst case.
 Instead, we argue that $\LAST$ and $P_v$'s provide a succinct representation of $\ADJ$ via the following observation.
-For simplicity, we say that $X_{u,v}$ is \emph{decided} if $\ADJ[u][v] \neq \PHI$, and call it \emph{undecided} otherwise.